madeso/spacehustler/luadoc/Physics.md

 Physics
 ===========

-GetPhysics
+GetPhysics()
 -----------
-Gets the physics object of a entity.It is not tested what happens when a entity doesnt have a physics object.
+Gets the physics object of a entity.

 ###Arguments
   - *Entity* The entity to get the physics from